-Dickinson Corporation is a private materials lab in the San Francisco Bay Area that has developed a new category of ultralight nanoarchitected materials or "metamaterials" from atomically thin base materials like graphene.
-Our research is premised upon scaling the extraordinary mechanical, sorptive, and transport capabilities of 2D materials over microscopic or macroscopic 3D spaces.
+Dickinson Corporation is a private materials lab in the San Francisco Bay Area that has developed a new category of ultralight, high-strength metamaterials constructed from atomically thin base materials like graphene.
+Our work is premised upon scaling the extraordinary strength and other capabilities of two-dimensional materials over large-scale three-dimensional spaces.

 From the cradle of mineral extraction to the grave of landfilled and unsequestered waste, the footprint of industry and human activity can be framed as mass in, mass out, and mass in transit.
-At Dickinson, our mission is to pioneer a paradigm shift from bulk-phase legacy materials toward ultralight multifunctional metamaterials that are h
+At Dickinson, our mission is to pioneer a paradigm shift from bulk-phase legacy materials toward lighter, stronger metamaterials that reduce our industrial footprint by reducing the mass of our materials.

 Manufacturers can reduce the density and weight of their polymer products by introducing a dispersed phase of architected graphene microparticles.
 Compared to the hollow microspheres used in syntactic foams, architected graphenes offer a lighter, stronger, and tougher additive.